Massimo Bacigalupo: Criticism and scholarship

 In the 1970s in New York City, he met poets like Barbara Guest, Ron Padgett, and Nick Piombino.
 He also pursued advanced studies at Columbia University in New York, writing a Ph.D. thesis about the post-war Cantos of Ezra Pound.

 While still involved in the arts, Bacigalupo is also engaged in a series of studies and translations of American and British authors.
 For many years, he has concentrated on the work of Ezra Pound, and has also written about other poets, including Marianne Moore, Wallace Stevens, William Butler Yeats, Emily Dickinson, Herman Melville, Seamus Heaney, and Louise Glück.

 His critical works include L'ultimo Pound, 1981, and Grotta Byron, 2001.
 He has also been the editor of Italian editions of the works of major modern poets and a translator.
 In 1992, he won the Premio Monselice, a prize for literary translations, for his rendition of The Prelude by William Wordsworth.
 In 2001, Bacigalupo received the Premio Nazionale di Traduzione (National Translation Award).

 As a Professor of American Literature and professor of the theory and practice of translation at the Department of Modern Languages and Cultures of the University of Genoa, Bacigalupo has been involved in the International Poetry Festival in Genoa.
+Starting in 2006, he organised the yearly Bloomsday event for the International Genoa Poetry Festival "Parole Spalancate".